voxpupuli/puppet-augeasproviders_ssh/README.md

 ## Requirements

-Ensure both Augeas and ruby-augeas 0.3.0+ bindings are installed and working as normal (both are usually bundled in the puppet agent AIO packages from Puppet Inc).
+Ensure both Augeas and ruby-augeas 0.3.0+ bindings are installed and working as normal.
+Both are usually bundled in the puppet agent AIO packages from Puppet Inc.

 See [Puppet/Augeas pre-requisites](http://docs.puppetlabs.com/guides/augeas.html#pre-requisites).